 Style it right

 The look and feel of your venue can make a big difference to its saleability.
 With your target audience in mind, decide whether you’re offering a cosy fireside atmosphere, or something a little more modern and edgy.
-Whatever your décor decisions, hiring the right furniture is an easy way to make a design statement, and it means your venue can be really flexible, with a change of furniture transforming the whole look and feel of the place to suit each event.
+Whatever your décor decisions, hiring the right furniture (maybe from our Christmas party furniture hire range?) is an easy way to make a design statement, and it means your venue can be really flexible, with a change of furniture transforming the whole look and feel of the place to suit each event.

 Once you’ve got the place looking festive, it’s time to showcase it in all your marketing materials.
 A picture can do the work of a thousand words, and people’s eyes will be drawn to high-quality images, so it’s worth investing in a professional photographer.
 If you don’t have any images from last Christmas, be sure to take some during this year’s festivities for future marketing purposes.
 For potential customers who haven’t been there before, a video showing the interior and exterior of your venue can be really useful, offering a unique insight into the character and capacity of your property.